danigiri/snowpackage-site/README.md

-# Snow package example site
+# Snow Package example site
 A sample website implemented in React to test with snowpackage (using JSX)

-With this example website we can see the concepts Morfew and its JS compatibility service can offer for sites implemented in React and similar frameworks
+With this example website we can see the concepts Morfew and its JS compatibility service can offer for sites implemented in React and similar frameworks.

+This [blog post](http://dani.calidos.cat/visual-drag-and-drop-a-b-web-testing/) explains the concept in more detail, showcasing how we can do drag and drop A/B testing visually with this system.

 Please refer to the [Morfeu](https://github.com/danigiri/morfeu) documentation for further information.

 ## Getting started

+### Docker

 The easiest way is to use Docker and Docker Compose